1. The Author

 I wrote the HanuHanu Gita under the name of ´Blind Cupid´.
 But it was more than a name.
 Blind Cupid was a character.
 And entering that character as I wrote, the way an actor gets in-role, I let him write through me – and out came the HanuHanu Gita!

 Me, I was born in 1954, in London.
 I have been a hippie, a monk, an author, a psychotherapist, and a homesteader.
-Today I live off-grid, not far from Barcelona, and am absolutely serious when I jokingly call myself ´Mark The Mystic Activist´.
+Now, at the end of November 2022, I live off-grid, not far from Barcelona, and am absolutely serious when I jokingly call myself ´Mark The Mystic Activist´.

-Inspiring and supporting the development of face-to-face (not online) tribes of 10 – 20 people – united in soul, hearts united, and united in the real co-creation of an alternative culture.”
+Inspiring and supporting the development of face-to-face (not online) tribes of 10 – 30 people – united in spirit, united in their hearts, and united in co-creating alternative, local cultures.”

-At the end of the booklet I share my biography, in terms of my lifelong exploration of community:
+At the end of the Soul Tribes Booklet I share my biography, in terms of my lifelong exploration of community:

 “I was born into a non-religious Jewish environment.
 There was Tribe, there was community.
 But I couldn´t accept the authority or the beliefs, which seemed too rigid.
 I came to feel I had to leave this first experience of belonging to a Tribe, to a community – my first, cosy, childhood experience of belonging – and at 17 I left…